sopra-fs23-group-29/sopra-fs23-group-29-server/README FINAL.md

 ### Deployment

-The deployemnt to Google Cloud Platform is automatically triggered, when a push to the main branch is made.
-The process is automatied with Github Actions.
-The deployment only proceeds, when all tests are passed.
+The prod version of the application is deployed on the Google Cloud Platform (GCP) App Engine using a CI/CD pipeline through Github Actions.
+The steps upon push on the main branch are specified in this [yml file](.github/workflows/main.yml).

+Upon push on main, all the tests in `src.test` are run and then the workflow tries to deploy the app.

+This [link](https://console.cloud.google.com/appengine/services?serviceId=default&hl=de&project=sopra-fs23-group-29-server) takes you the GCP project.

 ## Authors and Acknowledgement